ARM-software/lisa/doc/setup.rst

     # On the first run, it will take care of creating a Python venv and populating it
     source init_env

+.. attention:: If you use this installation procedure, make sure to always run
+    ``source init_env`` before anything else in order to activate the venv.
+    Otherwise, importing lisa will fail, commands will not be available etc.

 In case the venv becomes unusable for some reason, the ``lisa-install`` shell command available after sourcing ``init_env`` will allow to create a new clean venv from scratch.